inno-devops-labs/S24-core-course-labs/app_python/README.md

 A small `index.html` template is used to better visualize the current time in Moscow in the browser.

+## Visits

+Application also track number of times it was accessed and store it in file `visits.txt`

+It can be shown at http://localhost:8000/visits

 ## Docker

 ### How to build